Year 1 Subject

 Introduction: Communication as a Strategic Tool

 In the world of business, communication is more than just exchanging information.
 It is a strategic tool used to persuade, build relationships, manage reputations, and resolve conflicts.
 This course moves beyond the basics of writing and speaking to explore how communication drives business success.
 The curriculum is built on a "context-is-king" philosophy, training you to adapt your message, style, and medium to different audiences and objectives.
+Effective communication is the lifeblood of any successful organization; it fosters collaboration, enhances productivity, and builds a positive corporate culture.
+In today's interconnected world, a manager's ability to communicate clearly and persuasively is often the key determinant of their success.

 Module 1: Foundations of Business Communication